|Mass Density||1.15 g/cm³||1.37 g/cm³||1.44 g/cm³||0.97 g/cm³|

 Kevlar® is chemically stable under a wide variety of exposure conditions; however, certain strong aqueous acids, bases and sodium hypochlorite can cause degradation.
 For the full list go to this site.

-Dyneema is a product from the DSM, Dutch State Mines although the abbreviation stand on its own these days and saying the name full out any employee will correct you.
-Dyneema is the first and closest we as human have come to the spider fibre like materials and it keeps on developing.
-Where it was impossible to die the white fibers, hence the reason why the dyneema slings are mainly white, although DSM is constantly tinkering around with the product we now even have colour options…
+Dyneema is a tradename and a product from Aviant (formerly DSM).
+Dyneema is the first and closest we as human have come to the spider fibre like materials and it keeps on being developed.
+Where it was impossible to die the white fibers, hence the reason why the Dyneema slings are mainly white, although DSM is constantly tinkering around with the product we now even have colour options, although not perfect it is a good first attempt.